51: 11/2004

 not true.
 Frequency alone is not a reliable predictor of

+likelihood to act in the future.
 High Frequency and long Recency indicates an already defected best

 customer, again, relative to other customers with higher